This blog may contain affiliate links. Read our disclosure policy for more info.

 Wanaka Lavender Farm – If you’re in Wanaka in summer then the Wanaka Lavender Farm is a great stop.
 Here, the lavender bloom is amazing and the farm also has lots of animals you can interact with.

-Isthmus Peak – Isthmus Peak is a very similar hike to Roy’s Peak, however, it doesn’t attract the large crowds.
+Isthmus Peak – Isthmus Peak is a very similar hike to Roy’s Peak, however, it doesn’t attract large crowds.
 So, if you want a Roy’s Peak alternative, Isthmus Peak is it!

 Where to stay in Wanaka

-Ramada Resort by Wyndham Wanaka – Top-rated hotel with amazing facilities that include a large pool.
+Club Wyndham Wanaka – Top-rated hotel with amazing facilities that include a large pool.
 The rooms here are luxurious but the prices are very reasonable.

 There are tons of places to stay in Wanaka.
 You can check out all of the available hotels and hostels in Wanaka online.